-- 1) Support educational and academic goals. - 2) Know school rules, abide by them and enforce them in a fair and consistent manner. - 3) Assist students in coping with peer pressure and emerging personal, social and emotional problems. - 4) Set a good example for students and colleagues by demonstrating dependability, integrity and other standards of ethical conduct. - 5) Maintain confidentiality about all personal information and educational records concerning students and their families. - 6) Initiate teacher/student/counselor conferences and parent/teacher/student/counselor conferences, as necessary or requested, as a way to resolve problems and communicate as necessary in any other manner with parents and other staff regarding student progress and needs. - 7) Regularly review with students their educational progress and career plan. - 8) Provide information to assist students with career planning. - 9) Encourage students to benefit from the curriculum and extra-curricular programs. - 10) Maintain and encourage a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender (including gender identity or expression), or sex, with an understanding of appropriate appearance, language, and behavior in a school setting, which will strengthen students' self-image and promote confidence to learn. - Promptly report incidents of discrimination and harassment that are witnessed or otherwise brought to the staff member's attention to the building administrator and/or DAC in a timely manner.
+- 1) Support educational and academic goals. - 2) Know school rules, abide by them and enforce them in a fair and consistent manner. - 3) Assist students in coping with peer pressure and emerging personal, social and emotional problems. - 4) Set a good example for students and colleagues by demonstrating dependability, integrity and other standards of ethical conduct. - 5) Maintain confidentiality about all personal information and educational records concerning students and their families. - 6) Initiate teacher/student/counselor conferences and parent/teacher/student/counselor conferences, as necessary or requested, as a way to resolve problems and communicate as necessary in any other manner with parents and other staff regarding student progress and needs. - 7) Regularly review with students their educational progress and career plan. - 8) Provide information to assist students with career planning. - 9) Encourage students to benefit from the curriculum and extra-curricular programs. - or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender (including gender identity or expression), or sex, with an understanding of appropriate appearance, language, and behavior in a school setting, which will strengthen students' self-image and promote confidence to learn. - Promptly report incidents of discrimination and harassment that are witnessed or otherwise brought to the staff member's attention to the building administrator and/or DAC in a timely manner.